TTB Final Rule Breakdown: The New TTB Label Requirements for Alcohol Labels

 New Rules, Same Dedication to Stunning Alcohol Labels

 As alcohol label laws inevitably change, so too must the labels themselves.
-Bottle and can labels play a critical part in attracting new and repeat customers.
+Bottle labels and can labels play a critical part in attracting new and repeat customers.
 As such, it’s essential to find the right label printing company to ensure that your beer, wine, and spirits labels are perfect for your products.

 At Blue Label, we have the digital printing technology and expertise one hand to help you get the most out of your alcohol labels.
 We work with you to enhance your design and address potential issues ahead of time to maximize your investment.
-In the end, we can deliver stunning labels that are perfect for your products and your budget.
+In the end, we can deliver stunning, eye-catching labels that are perfect for your products and your budget.
 Contact us today to have Blue Label provide the right labels for your products.